-At the 2017 Giro d'Italia, Velon will bring cycling fans more live in-race data than ever before.
+Velon will bring cycling fans live power data at the Prudential RideLondon-Surrey Classic on Sunday, July 30.
 But why are values like power, speed and cadence important?
-Earlier this season we spoke to Movistar Team's Alex Dowsett and cycling specialist Dr Dan Dwyer about cadence, and its significance for every rider's performance:
+Earlier this season we spoke to Movistar Team's Alex Dowsett and cycling specialist Dr Dan Dwyer about cadence, and its significance for every rider's performance.

 Speed and power are familiar values when it comes to cycling and their importance is well known.
 But is the significance of a rider’s cadence overlooked?
 Speed is the most obvious attribute and many cyclists are known for being obsessed by power readings.
 Cadence - the rate at which the pedals turn, which is measured in RPM (revolutions per minute) - is an equally important part of the puzzle.

 Dr Dan Dwyer, Senior Lecturer in Applied Sport Science at Deakin University in Geelong, has researched cadence in cycling extensively, and how it can impact on performance.
 “Cadence can absolutely make a huge difference,” said.
 “The advantage of a higher cadence is that for each pedal cycle, you don’t have to apply as much force to produce the same power.
 You’ll have to rotate the cranks more often, but you won’t have to produce as much force.